Haydar Abd al-Shafi

 Shortly after Israel’s occupation of the Gaza Strip in June 1967, Abd al-Shafi, who was then a volunteer doctor at the Shifa’ Hospital, established with other Palestinian figures the Red Crescent Society.
 He applied for a license for it in June 1969, but only in 1972 did he receive permission to operate.
 The society then established branches in the provinces of Rafah, Khan Yunis, the center, and the north, and it played an important role in the fields of health and in social and cultural affairs.
 Abd al-Shafi headed the Red Crescent Society until 2005.

 Because of his activities in the nationalist field, the Israeli occupation authorities exiled him in the summer of1969 to the region of Nakhl in the middle of the occupied Egyptian Sinai desert for three months and then once again deported him on 12 September 1970 to Lebanon.
 But he returned to Gaza a few months later by decision of Israel’s Supreme Court.

-In August 1973, Abd al-Shafi took part in setting up the Palestine National Front as an arm of the PLO in the occupied territories and in establishing the National Guidance Committee in November 1978, made up of mayors and nationalist figures in the occupied West Bank and Gaza Strip, as a response to the first Camp David Agreements, which ignored the cause of Palestine.
+In August 1973, Abd al-Shafi took part in setting up the Palestine National Front as an arm of the PLO in the occupied territories and in establishing the National Guidance Committee in November 1978, made up of mayors and nationalist figures in the occupied West Bank and Gaza Strip, as a response to the first Camp David Accords, which ignored the cause of Palestine.

 Following the outbreak of the popular intifada of December 1987 against the Israeli occupation, Abd al-Shafi played a prominent role in encouraging the formation of popular committees and calling upon the nationalist parties to create a single command for the intifada.